contentful/slash-developers/docs/concepts/apis.md

 ## Content Management API

 The Content Management API (CMA), available via `https://api.contentful.com` is a read-write API for managing your content.
-It covers several use cases, like automatic imports from previously used systems, like Wordpress, integration into existing workflows or building completely custom editing experiences tailored to your needs.
+Unlike the Content Delivery API, the management API requires you to authenticate as a Contentful user.
+It covers several use cases, such as:

+ - Automatic imports from previously used CMS's like Wordpress, Druapl and so on.
+ - Integration with other backend systems, such as an eCommerce shop
+ - Building custom editing experiences tailored to your needs.
+In fact, our own editing application at (https://app.contentful.com) is built on top of this API.

 [Read the reference documentation for the Content Management API][2]

 ## Content Preview API

 The Content Preview API (CPA), available via `https://preview.contentful.com` is a variant of the CDA for previewing your content before you deliver it to your customers.
-In addition to the published content served by the CDA, it will also deliver drafts.
+You use the Content Preview API in combination with a "preview" deployment of your website (or a "preview" build of your mobile app) that allows content managers and authors to view their work in-context, as though it had been published.
+This API uses a "preview" access token to allow you to view unpublished content as though it were being delivered by the CDA.

 [Read the reference documentation for the Content Preview API][3]

 ## Images API

 With the Images API `https://images.contentful.com` you can resize and crop images, change their background color and convert them to different formats – PNG→JPG, for instance.
-We believe that it's better to let the backend do this job, instead of having to deal with image transformation on the client.
+Letting our backend do this job for you means you can take advantage of our great CDN caching for images with the exact transformations each client needs.

 [Read the reference documentation for the Images API][4]

+[cda-section]: #content-delivery-api
+[cma-section]: #content-management-api
+[cpa-section]: #content-preview-api
+[images-section]: #images-api
 [1]: /developers/docs/references/content-delivery-api/
 [2]: /developers/docs/references/content-management-api/
 [3]: /developers/docs/references/content-preview-api/